José Ángel Zubiaur Alegre

 José Ángel Zubiaur Alegre (1918–2012) was a Spanish right-wing politician.
 Throughout most of his life he remained active as a Carlist militant and held some positions in the regional Navarrese party executive.
-In the 1970s he left the movement and contributed to birth of a Navarrista party, Unión del Pueblo Navarro.
+In the 1970s he left the movement and contributed to the birth of a Navarrista party, Unión del Pueblo Navarro.
 His career climaxed during the Cortes term in 1967–1971, when he strove to liberalize the regime and gained nationwide recognition.
 In 1948–1951 and 1983–1987 he served also in the regional Navarrese self-government.

 Family and youth

 The Basque Zubiaur family has been traditionally related to sea fare; its members appear in medieval records of the Biscay Consulate of the Sea and already in the mid-16th century Zubiaur was considered a very distinguished name.
 Some of the family members grew to well known Spanish naval commanders and in the early modern era the Zubiaurs were among 10 families most represented in the Bilbao town hall; some held also official positions in the Señorío de Vizcaya.
 The family got very branched; in the early 19th century one arm emerged within ranks of the Basque petty bourgeoisie.
 Its descendant was José Ángel's grandfather, Vicente Zubiaur Unzaga, married in Bilbao to María Salazar Gochi.
 The couple had 7 children; the second oldest one and the oldest son was José Ángel's father, Juan José Zubiaur Salazar (1888–1943).
 He went on with trading business and set up companies on his own; one specialized in sales and maintenance of various tools, accessories and machinery, another was dealing in import and repair of English automobiles.
 In 1920–1922 he served as member of the Bilbao ayuntamiento.